An NP-hardness result for the colored constrained maximum 2-edge-colorable subgraph problem in bipartite graphs: Main results

 \section{Main results}

 In this section we obtain the main results of the paper.
 We start with the following observation:

 \begin{observation} The problem of computing $\nu_2(G)$ is NP-hard in cubic graphs. \end{observation}

 \begin{proof} Let $G$ be a cubic graph.
 Note that $G$ is 3-edge-colorable, if and only if $G$ contains a pair of edge-disjoint perfect matchings.
 This conditions is equivalent to $\nu_2(G)=|V|$.
-Since testing the 3-edge-colorability of a cubic graph is an NP-complete problem \cite{holyer:1981}, we get the result.
-The proof is complete. \end{proof}
+Since testing the 3-edge-colorability of a cubic graph is an NP-complete problem \cite{holyer:1981}, we get the result. \end{proof}

 Our next observation states that there is a polynomial algorithm to compute $\nu_k(G)$ in arbitrary (not necessarily cubic) bipartite graphs $G$ and $k\geq 0$.